BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 A `leaf` case is used when the envelope contains only user-defined CBOR content.
 It is tagged using #6.24, per {{-CBOR}} section 3.4.5.1, "Encoded CBOR Data Item".

 To preserve deterministic encoding, developers using the envelope format MUST specify where tags MUST or MUST NOT be used to identify the type of CBOR within `leaf` elements.
-In cases where simple CBOR values like integers or UTF-8 strings are encoded, no additional tagging may be necessary because positionality within the envelope is sufficient to imply the type without ambiguity.
+In cases where simple CBOR values like numbers or UTF-8 strings are encoded, no additional tagging may be necessary because positionality within the envelope is sufficient to imply the type without ambiguity.

 For example, if a structure representing a person specifies that it MAY have a `firstName` predicate with a `string` object, there is no need for an additional tag within the object `leaf` element: it would be a coding error to place anything but a `string` in that position.
 But where developers are specifying a compound CBOR structure with a specified layout for inclusion in an envelope, especially one that may be used in a plurality of positions (for example a CBOR array of alias first names), they SHOULD specify a tag, and specify where it MUST or MUST NOT be used.